LIT-Protocol/lit-python-sdk/README.md

 ## How it works

 The SDK uses a Node.js server that runs the LitNodeClient, to connect to the Lit Network and utilize it.
 The server is started automatically when the client is instantiated.
 We use the python package [nodejs-bin](https://pypi.org/project/nodejs-bin/) to automatically download and install Node.js.

+## How to use it from python

+We need to bundle the dependencies of the nodejs server before this is easy.
+To do it now, run "npm install" in the lit_python_sdk/nodejs folder.
+Make sure you have the LIT_SDK_SERVER_PRIVATE_KEY environment variable set to your private key.
+Then run "pytest" to test it.